-Water based gel will be applied to lower abdomen/pelvic area and the transducer will be moved to various directions.
+Water based gel will be applied to thelower abdomen/pelvic area and the transducer will be moved to various directions.
 You might feel a little pressure from time to time.

 Ultrasound examinations are usually pain free.

-Although the transvaginal/internal examination is usually performed to find a cause for pelvic pain, the sonogram itself should not be painful but you might feel a tiny amount of discomfort and pressure.
-An internal ultrasound scan is usually more comfortable and better tolerated than a gynecologic examination.
+Although the transvaginal or internal ultrasound scan is usually performed to find a cause for pelvic pain, the sonogram itself should not be painful but you might feel a tiny amount of discomfort and pressure.
+An internal ultrasound scan is usually more comfortable and better tolerated than a gyneacologic examination.

-These ultrasound scan examinations are usually completed within 30 minutes.
+These private ultrasound scans examinations are usually completed within 20 minutes.